What are the wines like?

 What I can find

-The route is also a chance to visit the Cistercian monastery of Veruela, the Borja Designation of Origin Wine Museum, ancient Jewish quarters, Mudéjar towers, Romanesque shrines, Arab irrigation channels, and Iron Age settlements.
-What's more, the area of El Moncayo is famous for its wild mushrooms, and is also the site chosen by numerous birds to make their home.
-There are a number of attractive observation points throughout the area with views over the mountains, and visitors can also enjoy activities like hiking, mountain bike, riding, mountain climbing, or rock climbing and paragliding, to name just a few.
-And lastly, all along the route you'll find a range of comfortable accommodation options, restaurants serving traditional food with a modern twist, and family-run wineries where you can enjoy tasting wines made from the garnacha grape from Campo de Borja.
+The route offers the opportunity to visit the Cistercian monastery of Veruela, the Borja Designation of Origin Wine Museum, Jewish quarters and Mudejar towers, Romanesque shrines, Arab irrigation channels and Iron Age settlements.
+The Moncayo area is also highly appreciated for its wild mushrooms and fungi and is the chosen habitat of many bird species.
+In the area there are attractive viewpoints to look out over the mountains, and activities such as hiking, mountain biking, horse riding, mountaineering, climbing and paragliding, for example, can be practised.
+Finally, the route offers comfortable accommodation, restaurants serving traditional food with modern touches and family-run wineries where you can taste Garnacha wines from Campo de Borja.

 ©